Skip to main content

 Closed System Catheters and Male Catheter Kits

-Male-length closed system catheters are usually either pre-lubricated or hydrophilic, but what makes them unique is that they come in their own sterile collection bag.
+Male closed system catheters are usually pre-lubricated or hydrophilic, but what makes them unique is that they come with their own sterile collection bag.
 This helps facilitate sterile, no-touch catheterization.
 Frequent travelers and those in wheelchairs also find all-in-one closed systems easier to use.
 These often come with additional insertion supplies like gloves, antiseptic wipes, and other accessories to keep the cathing process hygienic.

 closed system catheter kits for men